anp0p/aha-mcp/README.md

 - "Search for pages about launch planning"
 - "Get requirement ADT-123-1"
 - "Find all pages mentioning Q2 goals"
-- "Create a new feature called 'User Authentication'"
+- "Create a new feature called 'User Authentication' in release PRJ1-R-1"
-- "Create a feature for mobile push notifications in product PROD-123"
+- "Create a feature for mobile push notifications in release MOBILE-R-2"

 ## Configuration Options